 The FAQ module is a framework for building your own custom external or internal searchable, browseable knowledgebase.
-When used as an external knowledgebase, the FAQ module saves time for both you and your patrons by providing thorough answers to commonly asked questions, questions often encountered when chatting with patrons online.
-The FAQ module includes integrated real-time chat and a flexible email contact form, providing a richer online help experience for your patrons.
+When used as an external knowledgebase, the FAQ module saves time for both you and your guests by providing thorough answers to commonly asked questions, questions often encountered when chatting with guests online.
+The FAQ module includes integrated real-time chat and a flexible email contact form, providing a richer online help experience for your guests.
 Or you can choose to password protect your FAQ, reserving the knowledgebase for internal use only.
 Each LibraryH3lp account includes unlimited FAQ sites, so you can have as many external or internal knowledgebases as you like at no extra charge!

-Key features: regular and mobile versions, search auto-suggest with integrated Ask Us! button, integrated e-mail form, topic tag cloud & browsing, patron voting, last edited date for each question, hover-over answer previews, view statistics, optional password protection, highly customizable & themeable, operates stand-alone or is embeddable in any web page
+Key features: regular and mobile versions, search auto-suggest with integrated Ask Us! button, integrated e-mail form, topic tag cloud & browsing, guest voting, last edited date for each question, hover-over answer previews, view statistics, optional password protection, highly customizable & themeable, operates stand-alone or is embeddable in any web page

 Check out this working example to see a LibraryH3lp FAQ module in action.
-There is even a built-in mobile-specific version that comes with each FAQ site that is automatically shown for patrons using smart phones.
+There is even a built-in mobile-specific version that comes with each FAQ site that is automatically shown for guests using smart phones.